Sylvexia/personal_research/12-10_Personal_Research.md

 - Design a experiment
 	- Load data set, data transformation
 	- Metric of measuring posit precision with different config
+	- See the how the `onnx-mlir` test doing?
 		- So far using c++, maybe i need to come up serialize output scheme.
 			- json to serialize from python and load json in to c++??
-	- How does different model input.
+		- How to handle different model input?
 - Write about how do I make experiment work.

-# Model

 Typically, `scf` is lowered to `cf` and then lowered to some final target like LLVM or SPIR-V.